)

 SEBASTIAN FISCHER is in charge of the background and facts department.
 As a journalist specialized in documentation, his fields include editorial and special research.
 His areas of expertise also cover databases and online research.
 Fischer studied information science, classical philology and German studies.

-DIRK WITTENBERG is team leader of the dpa fact checking department.
+DIRK WITTENBERG is managing editor of dpa’s fact-checking department.
 Among other things, he ensures that editorial standards are maintained and coordinates the daily tasks of the editorial team.
 His areas of responsibility also include the evaluation of statistical data, social media monitoring and geolocation.
 Wittenberg studied cultural anthropology, political science and history.

 MARC FLEISCHMANN is an editor in the background and facts department in Berlin.
 Active in the media industry for more than 20 years, he is an expert on net world topics and worked for the German-based Netzeitung and Bild.de website.
 After studying sociology with a focus on communication and media in Bamberg, he completed a traineeship at a daily newspaper.

-MARKUS BERGMANN is an editor at dpa-infocom, responsible for online offerings of the German Press Agency.
-He is in charge of live tickers and news blogs for major events, breaking news and elections.
+MARKUS BERGMANN is fact-checker and trainer.
 Bergmann studied journalism, English and American studies in Dortmund, worked for various newspapers and did a traineeship at the Main-Post (Würzburg) during his studies.

 SIMON SCHRAMM is an editor with the fact check team.
 He learned his journalistic craft as a local reporter in Munich and then attended the German School of Journalism.
 He is passionate about research and meticulously pursuing the answer to the question: Is this true?
 He studied political science, sociology and media law in Munich; internships at the AZ, dpa Munich, SZ, taz and in the investigative department of the newspaper die Zeit.

-VERONIKA VÖLLINGER is editor of the fact-checking team at dpa-infocom.
+VERONIKA VÖLLINGER is editor of the fact-checking team.
 One aspect of her work there is research on disinformation spread on Telegram.
 Völlinger studied political science and was trained at the Henri Nannen School.

 JACQUELINE ROTHER is an editor at dpa-infocom.
 She has been part of the digital editorial team of the Deutsche Presse-Agentur since 2017.
 During that time, she has also written for dpa’s panorama and media departments and dpa children's news.
 Before that, she worked for different media in the Rhineland and was a daily newspaper trainee.
 Rother studied politics and sociology in Bonn and Eastern European studies in Berlin.
 During longer stays in Bulgaria, Georgia and Russia, she carried out several journalistic researches and projects.